-The new version of provisional licence, issued from 1 July 2011, has a green plastic photocard and a green and pink paper counterpart.
+The provisional licence, has a green plastic photocard and a green and pink paper counterpart.
 Further information is available in the information leaflet below.

-Applying for provisional entitlement for larger vehicles, minibuses and buses
+Applying for provisional entitlement for larger vehicles, buses or minibuses

-If you currently hold a valid full licence and want to add provisional entitlement to drive large vehicles, minibuses and buses you must complete the application form DL1 and the medical report form DLM1.
-These are available from main Post Office® branches, local vehicle licensing offices or MOT centres.
+If you currently hold a valid full licence and want to add provisional entitlement to drive large vehicles, minibuses or buses you must complete the DL1 application form and the medical report form DLM1.
+These are available from main Post Office® branches or MOT test centres.

 The DLM1 must be completed by a doctor and you should ensure that all the relevant questions are answered.
 The doctor will normally charge you for completing the report and those registered for VAT are also required to charge the current rate on top of their fee.

 Following a change in driver licensing regulations, anyone who is under insulin control for their diabetes or has diabetes treated by tablets in the Sulphonylurea or Glinide class, may apply for or renew vocational entitlements to drive categories C1, C1E, D1, D1E, C, CE, D or DE.